Configure a content delivery (CD) server¶

 Ensure the following connection strings are set in the \App_Config\ConnectionStrings.config file:

-If xConnect has been set up to use separate collection and search end points, they must be configured separately.
+If you have set up xConnect to use separate collection and search end points, you must configure them separately.

-In a scaled environment, you should use Solr or Azure Search - Lucene is not recommended.
-Azure Search provider is supported for Azure Cloud PAAS deployments only.
+In a scaled environment, you should use Solr or Azure Search.
+Lucene is only recommended for standalone servers.
+The Azure Search provider only supports Azure Cloud PAAS deployments.

 Refer to the Security Hardening Guide for comprehensive security hardening instructions.

-If you are configuring multiple content delivery servers, you must perform these additional steps on each server:
+If you need to configure multiple content delivery servers, you must perform these additional steps on each server:

 <setting name="InstanceName"> <patch:attribute name="value">testCD1</patch:attribute> </setting>

-- Ensure that the Publishing.PublishingInstance setting in the \App_Config\Sitecore.config file is empty - otherwise patch in an empty value:
+Ensure that the Publishing.PublishingInstance setting in the \App_Config\Sitecore.config file is empty.
+If it is not, you must patch in an empty value:

 <!-- PUBLISHING INSTANCE Assigns the instance name of dedicated Sitecore installation for publishing operations.
 When empty, all publishing operations are performed on the local installation of Sitecore.
 Default vaue: (empty) --> <setting name="Publishing.PublishingInstance"> <patch:attribute name="value"></patch:attribute> </setting>

-In the \App_Config\Include\Examples folder you can find the ScalabilitySettings.config.example file, which contains the options from step 1 and 2, and other related settings.
+In the \App_Config\Include\Examples folder you can find the ScalabilitySettings.config.example file.
+This contains the InstanceName and Publishing.PublishingInstance options, and other related settings.
 You can specify your settings in this file and remove the .example from the file name to activate it.

 <!-- ANALYTICS PERFORM LOOKUP Determines if this server performs the lookups (DNS and URLs).
 Should be set to true on every server where Tracking is enabled Default: true --> <setting name="Analytics.PerformLookup" value="true" />

 Please submit documentation feedback to email@example.com.